nobnak/EffSpaceUnity/README.md

-# EfficientSpacialDataStructureUnity
-An implementation (for Unity) of efficient spacial data structures from Stackoverflow thread
+# An implementation (for Unity) of efficient spacial data structures from [Stackoverflow thread](https://stackoverflow.com/questions/41946007/efficient-and-well-explained-implementation-of-a-quadtree-for-2d-collision-det#)